ananthk324/list-app/README.md

 # list-app
-simple list app using pure javascript
+simple list app using pure javascript utilizing the local storage of browser